Published:

 • This in turn has caused a steady decline in housing market inventory levels across the state of California.

-• With fewer homes on the market, buyers are once more competing fiercely with one another, and that’s driving up prices.
+• With tight housing inventory, buyers are competing fiercely with one another, which could drive up prices.

 So, getting back to the question we started with.
 What’s the outlook for home prices in California?
 Will they keep rising through this year and into the next?
 Will they flatten out or drop again?

-No one can predict future housing market trends with complete accuracy.
+No one can predict future California housing market trends with complete accuracy.
 But it seems that the current supply-and-demand situation is unlikely to change dramatically anytime soon.
-So the most likely scenario is that home prices in California will continue to rise at a moderate pace over the coming months.
+That said, experts suggest that home prices in California will rise at a moderate pace over the coming months.

 Given that outlook, home buyers who are considering a purchase in the near future might want to take action sooner rather than later.